 There is a lot of debate when it comes to fuel choices.
 They say that premium goes a long way for taking care of your car.
 They also say that premium fuel lasts longer than regular fuels.
 There are also others still that say that you get more power out of premium than regular.

 All of these claims are somewhat true, but it would depend heavily on the car that you drive.
 There are premium gasoline and diesel products out in the market that cost a few pesos over a liter of the standard stuff, but is it worth paying if it just works anyway?
+Loading the right fuel into your car is part of good general vehicle maintenance, and fueling up with what is recommended is going to be most important.

 For this comparison, we’re including standard gasoline and diesel fuels.
 For all gasoline in the Philippines, you get what is called a Research Octane Number (RON), and the higher this number goes, in most cases, the more expensive the fuel becomes.
 The lowest RON that you can get in the country is 91 RON.
 Other manufacturers advertise their standard gasoline product with up to 93 or more RON but sell it for the same price as regular.
 Standard gas will be those products with 93 RON and under for the Philippine market.